marcmajcher/stemprov-11ty/src/about/cv.md

 2010		Introductory Biology, The University of Texas

 ### Theatre Workshops
+2023		Building Community, Reclaiming STEM in the National Park Service, Virtual
+2023		ARTiculating SCIence, Texas A&M, College Station, Texas.
+2023		Theatre of the Oppressed: Exploring our Struggles with Social Justice in Science Communication, Public Communication of Science and Technology Pre-Conference, Rotterdam, Netherlands
+2023		Embodying Our Struggles with Environmental Justice Using Theatre of the Oppressed, Planet Texas 2050 Symposium
 2022		Theatre of the Oppressed for Health Equity, Dell Medical School 2022		STEMprov: Improv for Science Communication, The University of Texas at Austin Career Engagement and Society for Advancing